 More Radical Reads: Surviving the Holidays with Sensory Processing Disorder

-Have a Nap
+8. Have a Nap

 Sometimes everything about the holidays is too much, and the best solution is to take a break from them for a short period of time.
 If you are the sort of person who falls asleep easily, then a nap is probably the best, safest, and healthiest way to take that break.
 Napping also has the benefit of refreshing the body and mind, so the holiday season may be easier to handle once you wake up.

-Go for a Walk
+9. Go for a Walk

-Stick to Your Routine as Much as Possible
+10. Stick to Your Routine as Much as Possible

-Try to do things like wake up at your normal time, do your regular exercise, eat your standard breakfast (as opposed to fancy ‘holiday’ breakfasts), make your bed, check your emails, etc. You might find that you only need to do a few specific things to feel like you are sticking to your routine, or you might find that you need to follow your routine to the maximum.
+Try to do things like wake up at your normal time, do your regular exercise, eat your standard breakfast (as opposed to fancy “holiday” breakfasts), make your bed, check your email, and so on.
+You might find that you only need to do a few specific things to feel like you’re sticking to your routine, or you might find that you need to follow your routine to the maximum.
 Whatever it takes, if you can achieve that same sense of stability your routine usually provides, that should reduce your stress levels.

 The holidays are a challenging time for a lot of us.
 But if you have some strategies in place to help you see them through, they hopefully will not be as challenging as they otherwise could be.
-As always, the most important thing is that you take care of yourselves.
+As always, the most important thing is that you take care of yourself.